Back to All Events

 The goal is to meet participants at their level and guide them to resources that will help them integrate basic computer science into their classrooms.

-The first day of the 2-day workshop will be focused on basic computer programming, by giving participants the opportunity to learn and practice key computer science skills before brainstorming potential classroom applications.
-The second day will be reserved for participants to work independently, with help and mentorship from Rose-Hulman faculty, to develop a minimal prototype or proof-of-concept for their own design.
-This flexible workshop design allows for K-12 teachers with little or no programming experience to leave with actionable ideas and the basic knowledge required to continue developing their skills.
+The workshop will focus on basic computer programming, providing participants with the opportunity to learn and practice key computer science skills before brainstorming potential classroom applications.
+With guidance and mentorship from Rose-Hulman faculty, participants will also work independently to develop a minimal prototype or proof of concept for their own design.
+This flexible workshop structure ensures that K-12 teachers, regardless of prior programming experience, leave with actionable ideas and the foundational knowledge needed to continue developing their skills.

 Advanced Python workshop for high-school CS teachers who already have basic experience; topics could include file I/O, data analysis, dictionaries, objects, etc. will also be offered.